Probing small-scale dark matter clumping with the large-scale 21-cm power spectrum: Summary and conclusions

-Based on our study of the effect on the global signal \citep{Park}, we expect that clumping can be used to constrain the dark matter model or particle mass if there is a cutoff as low as a scale of $\sim 20$~kpc, or a halo mass scale of $\sim 10^6 M_{\odot}$.
-In order to detect the clumping effect unambiguously during Cosmic Dawn, it would need to be distinguished from foregrounds as well as from astrophysical contributions to the 21-cm power spectrum.
+In order to detect the clumping effect unambiguously during Cosmic Dawn, it will need to be distinguished from foregrounds as well as from astrophysical contributions to the 21-cm power spectrum.
+In particular, in the intermediate regime (between the Dark Ages and Saturated Coupling), spatial fluctuations in galaxy formation are also important, and they can be affected by small-scale fluctuations \citep{2020PhRvD.101f3526M} as well as astrophysical feedback.

 \software{\texttt{Numpy} \citep{harris2020array}, \texttt{Scipy} \citep{2020SciPy-NMeth}, \texttt{matplotlib} \citep{Hunter:2007}}